-Supply Chain Management Course Number: 29:799:330 Course Title: Business Logistics & Transportation
+Supply Chain Management Course Number: 33:799:330 Course Title: Business Logistics and Transportation

-COURSE OVERVIEW
+COURSE DESCRIPTION

 Business Logistics and Transportation is designed to provide students with an understanding of the strategic and tactical elements of supply chains.
 This course will address the relationships between supply chain entities and behavioral management issues that influence the management of those relationships.
-This course will build on the fundamentals of supply chain management that students learned in Introduction to Supply Chain Management.
+Integrative tools will be introduced and used to analyze and evaluate alternate courses of action regarding a firm's supply chain.
+This course will build on the fundamentals of supply chain management that students learned in Introduction to Supply Chain Management (33:799:301).